neuroinformatics-unit/HowTo/docs/source/programming/GIN-repositories.md

   gin git annex unannex [path/filename]
   ```

-- To stop tracking the GIN repo locally delete the `.git` directory
+- To stop tracking the GIN repo locally delete the `.git` directory:

 :::{note}
 If in the GIN repo the files are locked, remember to unlock them before removing the `.git` directory!
 Otherwise we won't be able to delete the `.git/annex` content.